lilactown/punk/README.md

 # Punk

-A [REBL-like](https://www.youtube.com/watch?v=c52QhiXsmyI) data browser built for the web.
+Punk is a [REBL-like](https://www.youtube.com/watch?v=c52QhiXsmyI) data browser built for the web.

 ![how to browser](./punk-1.gif)

 ## Usage

-punk is built with a client-server architecture in order to support different kinds of environments you might want to send values from.
+Punk is built with a client-server architecture in order to support different kinds of environments you might want to send values from.

 When in a web browser, it passes messages directly back and forth between your application and the UI.
 When in a server context (e.g. Node.js), it communicates via websockets.

-For each platform, there is a punk `adapter` library which sets up the necessary plumbing to allow your application to communicate to the UI application.
+For each platform, there is a Punk `adapter` library which sets up the necessary plumbing to allow your application to communicate to the UI application.

 ### Browser